matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 ### Mission

-The Matrix.org Foundation exists to act as a neutral custodian for Matrix and nurture it as efficiently as possible as a single unfragmented standard, for the greater benefit of the whole ecosystem; not benefiting or privileging any single player or subset of players.
+The Matrix.org Foundation exists to act as a neutral custodian for Matrix and to nurture it as efficiently as possible as a single unfragmented standard, for the greater benefit of the whole ecosystem, not benefiting or privileging any single player or subset of players.

 For clarity: the Matrix ecosystem is defined as anyone who uses the Matrix